Generating faster algorithms for d-Path Vertex Cover: Fundamental Definitions and Basic Observations

-In our algorithms, apart from rules generated by the generating algorithm, we will be using some handmade reduction or branching rules.
+In our algorithms, apart from rules generated by the generating algorithm, we will be using some handmade reduction\footnote{Roughly speaking, a reduction rule is a polynomial-time procedure that replaces the input instance with another one, preserving the answer.} or branching rules.
 The rules help the algorithm and allow to steer it away from some difficult corner cases.
 Typically, these rules ensure that some substructures do not appear in the input graph any more.
 We will denote the set of the handmade rules $\A$.

+Next we define the crucial property of a set of subgraph branching rules which forms a base for the proof of correctness of the generated algorithm.

-\begin{definition} An ordered list of subgraph branching rules $\Llist = (\varrho_1, \varrho_2, \ldots, \varrho_r)$ is called \emph{exhaustive with respect to $\A$} if every rule $\varrho_i$ is correct and for every connected \bumpy{} graph $G$ to which no handmade rule in $\A$ applies and which has at least $\Psi(\Llist)$ vertices there is a subgraph branching rule $\varrho_i$ in $\Llist$ that applies to $G$.
-If the list is exhaustive with respect to $\emptyset$, that is, even without any handmade rules, we will omit the ``with respect to $\A$'' clause.
+\begin{definition} A set of subgraph branching rules $\Llist = (\varrho_1, \varrho_2, \ldots, \varrho_r)$ is called \emph{exhaustive with respect to $\A$} if every rule $\varrho_i$ is correct and for every connected \bumpy{} graph $G$ to which no handmade rule in $\A$ applies and which has at least $\Psi(\Llist)$ vertices there is a subgraph branching rule $\varrho_i$ in $\Llist$ that applies to $G$.
+If the set is exhaustive with respect to $\emptyset$, that is, even without any handmade rules, we will omit the ``with respect to $\A$'' clause. \end{definition}